imagej/imagej.github.io/_pages/plugins/fiji-logo-3d.md

 This [javascript](Javascript_Scripting) code displays the Fiji logo in 3D, within the [3D Viewer](/plugins/3d-viewer), and illustrate how to create and display 3D objects from a script, using Fiji facilities.

-The script is maintained by {% include person content='Schindelin' %}.
+The script is maintained by {%- include person id='dscho' -%}.

 Code
 ----